 Talent turning on the DC stimulator and then the Panel PC.

-SCREEN: Double-clicking the DC-Stimulator MC icon and selecting Calibrate Stimulator.
+SCREEN: Double-clicking the DC-Stimulator MC icon.
+Selecting the stimulation sequence from the Sequence setup dropdown menu.
+Selecting Calibrate Stimulator.

 Position the participant comfortably near the DC stimulator outside the MRI scanner room [1] and measure the widest part of the participant’s head which is the circumference from the forehead to the occipital bone [2].